Spider-Man 2099: Timestorm 2009–2099

 In the 2009 miniseries Timestorm 2009–2099, O'Hara is younger than in his original version.
 His father is a scientist at Alchemax and Miguel himself is a high school student attending the Pym Academy.
 Miguel lives with his father with no siblings, as opposed to the original incarnation in which he lives with his mother and brother Gabriel.

 Miguel received his powers in an accident caused by the Timestorm.
 At the time, he was attending a class on biological re-engineering in which he and his classmates were altering the genetic code of various bugs.
 When the Timestorm happened, his DNA was mixed with that of the spider he was working on.
-His powers are extremely similar to those of Peter Parker's, including a spider-sense, with the exception of Miguel's organic webbing, that is shot from the top of his hand.
+His powers are extremely similar to those of Peter Parker, including a spider-sense, with the exception of Miguel's organic webbing, which is shot from the top of his hand.
 As opposed to the original incarnation of Miguel O'Hara, the Timestorm version does not appear to have razor sharp "talons" on his hands and feet.

 After gaining his powers, he creates his Spider-Man costume in a 3D printer and helps a time-lost Peter Parker battle Scorpion 2099 (Kron Stone, who was caught in the same accident as Miguel).
 The original Spider-Man advises him not to be a hero as it is too dangerous, and he instead uses his powers in a fighting arena against the Atlantean Human Torch.

 During the 2014 "Spider-Verse" storyline, the Timestorm version of Spider-Man 2099 was killed by Morlun.